 There are plenty of other uses for it, like window cleaning, weed remover, and unclogging showerheads.

 Another great use is removing paint that might have been left behind on windows and mirrors after you are done renovating a room.

-Once it’s heated up, you can use a sponge or rag, moisten it up, and rub the dirty surface.
+- Once it’s heated up, use a sponge or rag, moisten it up, and rub the dirty surface.

 2- Hydrogen Peroxide

-This is the absolute best way of removing stains out of carpets and fabric.
-It’s similar to bleach, but with far less toxic and risky to use.
+This is the absolute best way of removing stains from carpets and fabric.
+It’s similar to bleach but far less toxic and risky to use.

 If this hasn’t removed all the stains, apply another coat of hydrogen peroxide paint remover and repeat the process all over again.